Screenshot of the final warehouse model in Blender

 To create a realistic demo, I worked with one of the Ellumen trainers (Jeremy Wiley) to find relevant tasks that would work well in VR.
 Eventually, we'd settled on some basic inventory duties that would give participants experience navigating and manipulating objects in the virtual world.

 To create the experience, I knew I'd make the models in Blender and then assemble the scene in either Unreal Engine or Unity.
-I'd used Unity briefly in "Intro to Virtual Reality"... five years prior, and a cursory bit of research gave me the impression that the Unity VR community was larger.
+I'd used Unity briefly college and found the VR community to be larger for that engine.
 Further, a friend suggested I look into the VRIF from Bearded Ninja Games.
-That Unity plugin streamlined the foundational functionality and allowed me to rapidly prototype.
+That Unity plugin streamlined the basic functionality and allowed me to rapidly get something in front of stakeholders!

 With the technology settled, I began creating the models and scenes in Blender.